micro-lc/micro-lc.github.io/docs/micro-lc/authentication.md

 - *required*: `false`
 - *default*: `false`
 - *description*: defines if the authentication process is expected.
-  This property can be used to avoid the authentication process or to make a public instance of `micro-lc`.
+  This property can be used to avoid the authentication process, or to make a public instance of `micro-lc`.

 ### userInfoUrl

 - *type*: string
 - *required*: `false`
-- *description*: defines which endpoint expose the user information: it will be called using the `GET` method.
+- *description*: defines which endpoint exposes the user information: it will be called using the `GET` method.
-  If authentication is not expected, this should not be provided, otherwise is mandatory.
+  If authentication is not expected, this should not be provided.
+Otherwise, it is mandatory.

 ### userLogoutUrl

 - *type*: string
 - *required*: `false`
 - *description*: defines the page that will handle the user logout.
-  If authentication is not expected, this should not be provided, otherwise is mandatory.
+  If authentication is not expected, this should not be provided.
+Otherwise, it is mandatory.

 ### Example